Top 20 Most Popular Foods in Botswana

 6. Dibete

 Only after the slow cooking, is this chicken properly seasoned and served.
-Since Tswana chicken aren’t sold commercially, they are sold alive and must be salughtered, plucked, and prepared by hand, taking the word “traditional” to a whole new level.
+Since Tswana chickens aren’t sold commercially, they are sold alive and must be slaughtered, plucked, and prepared by hand, taking the word “traditional” to a whole new level.

 Baked Dishes:

-They are traditionally cooked in cast-iron pans over an open flame, and are enjoyed with fillings both sweet and savoury at any time of the day.
+They are traditionally cooked in cast-iron pans over an open flame and are enjoyed with fillings both sweet and savory at any time of the day.

-Full-flavored and made from flour, butter, and eggs, mapakiwa are enjoyed as a teatime dessert, served with a generous helping of jam and more butter!
-For a twist, you can raisins or pieces of apple.
+Full-flavored and made from flour, butter, and eggs, Mapakiwa is enjoyed as a teatime dessert, served with a generous helping of jam and more butter!
+For a twist, you can add raisins or pieces of apple.

-A phenomenal magwenya hides its flavor, working equally well as a sweet or a savoury snack, always enjoyed with a drink.
-Magwenya are eaten with anything and everything, ranging from kidney and livers, all the way to jams and jellies.
+A phenomenal Magwenya hides its flavor, working equally well as a sweet or a savory snack, always enjoyed with a drink.
+Magwenya is eaten with anything and everything, ranging from kidneys and livers, all the way to jams and jellies.
 They can even be stuffed with French fries!

 Staple Foods